alhorn97/myportfolio/README.md

 # Portfolio

-A personal portfolio page based on a pdf mockup file, with responsive HTML and CSS.
+A personal portfolio web page based on a pdf mockup document, with responsive HTML and CSS.

 ## Getting Started